jasminekeshari/jasminekeshari/README.md

 ## 🙋‍♀ A Little About Me

-I started my journey in the world of biology, preparing for NEET — but found my true calling in tech.
+I started my journey in the world of biology, previously a biology student preparing for NEET — but found my true calling and passion in tech and made a bold, determined switch into software development and never looked back.
 I’m endlessly curious, love learning, and thrive in creative problem-solving environments.

 ---